 Historian and author Willow Winsham brings readers tales of witches and witchcraft at her blog, The Witch, The Weird and The Wonderful.
 Combining a passion for research and history with a love of storytelling, she dedicates her time to investigating some of the most intriguing accounts from the history of the British Isles.
-Co-founder of #FolkloreThursday, when she isn't digging out tantalising historical titbits or tracing elusive family members, she is busy writing for All About History Magazine, penning historical fiction and home educating her two children.
-Willow's new book, England's Witchcraft Trials is now available from Pen & Sword.
+Co-founder of #FolkloreThursday, when she isn't digging out tantalising historical titbits or tracing elusive family members, she is busy writing for All About History Magazine, penning historical fiction and home educating her three children.
+Willow's second book about witches, England's Witchcraft Trials is available from Pen & Sword.
 If you haven't yet read her first, you can purchase it here: Accused: British Witches Throughout History.
+Her recent books include Treasury of Folklore – Seas and Rivers, co-authored with #FolkloreThursday's Dee Dee Chainey and illustrated by Joe McLaren.
+Their latest book, Treasury of Folklore – Woodlands and Forests: Wild Gods, World Trees and Werewolves, was released from Batsford in summer 2021.

 here is no name from the period of England's witch trials more infamous than that of Matthew Hopkins, the self-styled